cfrydenlund01/earCrawler/README.md

    ```
    This path keeps the dependencies and console scripts inside `.venv\Scripts\`.
 If you prefer a global install, omit step 2 and use `py -m pip install --user --upgrade .`, then ensure the scripts directory shown in the warning messages is on `PATH`.
    > Tip: Pip may leave a temporary folder (for example `~aml`) behind or warn that script shims such as `uvicorn.exe` are not on `PATH`.
 The folder can be deleted safely, and you can either add the scripts directory to `PATH` or continue using `python -m earCrawler.cli ...` to invoke commands.

+   > **GPU / inference extras:** The torch/transformers stack lives behind an optional extra so Windows operators can skip it entirely.
+Install it only when you need the RAG or Mistral agents:
+   > ```powershell
+   > python -m pip install -e .[gpu]
+   > # or use pip install -r requirements-gpu.txt on Linux runners
+   > ```

 4. **Install GitHub CLI (required for PR automation)**
    ```powershell